More in Category: Reading Activities

 Real News / Fake News – Discussion Questions

-Misinformation, disinformation, fake news – whatever you call it, it’s maybe one of the most important things that students of today need to learn to deal with.
+Misinformation, disinformation, fake news – whatever you call it, it may be one of the most important things that students of today need to learn to deal with.
 So much depends on it – in student’s everyday lives and in their future, as well as in their country and their country’s future.
 As English […]

 The Destination or the Journey – A Writing Prompt Inspired by Missing May